meilisearch/integration-guides/guides/build_integration.md

 A CI must run before merging into the main branch and should check:

 - the tests are successful with the latest version of MeiliSearch.
 No need to support older versions of MeiliSearch since MeiliSearch is not stable at this time.
-- the linter does not throw any error.
+- the linter does not throw any errors.

 This guarantees the quality of the package and provides a welcoming environment for contributions.